bailey-curtis/Cloud-Security/README.md

 # Cloud Security

 <h2>Scenario</h2>
 During our in-class activities we focused on configuring and setting up 3 VMs running VDWA through the use of Azure Labs.
-On our virtual network, we implemented a variety of tools and policies including:
+Within the virtual network, a variety of tools and policies were implemented, including:
 <ul>
   <li>Network Security Groups</li>
   <li>Resource Groups</li>